749/modx_facebook_feed/README.md

 # ModX Facebook Feed
 This piece of Software will allow you to add a Facebook Feed from one of your Facebook pages to your site.
-This is great for companies that want to update clients using the Facebook page, but not want an ugly Facebook widget on their page.
+This is great for companies that want to update clients using the Facebook page, but do not want an ugly Facebook widget on their page.